second-state/linear-timelock-user-interface/README.md

 git clone git@github.com:second-state/timelock-token-user-interface.git
 ```

-## ABI of Timelock
+## ABI and address of Timelock

-Paste the ABI of the timelock into the helper.js file
+Paste the ABI and the address of the timelock into the helper.js file

 ## Contract address of ERC20 (NOT timelock)

-Paste the contract address of the ERC20 contract into the helper.js file
+In addition to that, also paste the contract address of the **ERC20 contract** into the helper.js file.
+You will see the two addresses are clearly marked.

 ## Installing